sillsdev/khmer-character-specification/specification.md

 *   V is a dependent vowel sign
 *   Z is a zero width non-joiner or a zero width joiner
 *   O is any other sign

-Prose: A base character can be a consonant or an independent vowel character.
-Either a robat or a consonant shifter comes after the base, and then the next slot is for subscript consonant or subscript independent vowel sign (aka Coeng + a consonant or an independent vowel sign) nested with a robat.
-What comes next is a vowel, other sign and again a subscript.

 A zero width non-joiner or a zero width joiner can be placed before a vowel if needed.